tabbled/tabbled/README.md

 ## Tabbled

-It is a self-hosted low-code platform for manufacturing and enterprise.
+It is a self-hosted low-code platform for manufacturers and enterprises.

 ## ⭐ Features